Meet our LWD Advisory Group

 Rhia Jones is human data interaction lead at BBC Research & Development.
 She leads a programme of research that deals with critical questions arising from the increasing use of data at the BBC and in public service broadcasting more generally.
 She works with university and industry partners to conduct timely research that can inform technical and policy developments at the BBC.
-She has collaborated on previous Living With Data research projects.
+She has collaborated on projects such as:

 Tom MacInnes is head of data at Citizen Advice.
 He is the chief analyst at Citizen Advice, analysing data to improve services.
 Citizens Advice is a network of 316 independent charities throughout the United Kingdom that give free, confidential information and advice to assist people with money, legal, consumer and other problems.
 Tom previously worked for a think tank doing public-facing research.

 DCMS (Government Department for Culture, Media and Sport)